 If you are invited to attend an interview, dress appropriately: suit, shirt, and tie for men; skirt and blouse for women.
 Greet the interviewer in German: Guten Morgen before noon or Guten Tag between 12:00 and 17:00.

 Some more tips for applying for jobs in Berlin include:

 - If the job was advertised in English, apply in English.
 Otherwise, apply in German.

 - Put together an application portfolio (die Mappe).
 Include a covering letter, CV, copies of educational certificates, testimonials/references, and passport-sized photos.
 Put these in a folder, or if the employer is happy to receive online applications, scanned documents in a PDF file.

 - You may need to get educational certificates authenticated or translated into German.

 - Provide information on the level of any language skills.

 - Cover letters should be clear and concise and no more than one side of A4.

 - Prepare your CV in the German style, which is a two-columned table.
-Online graphic design platforms like Canva can help you to put together a sleek, attractive resume.
+Online platforms like Resume.io can help you to put together a sleek, attractive CV.
 See Expatica’s guide to job applications in Germany for more details.

 - At the interview, unless you’re going for an interview at a techie startup, dress formally.
 Check the company websites to see how employees dress if in doubt.